Boom FM: History

 Following Bell Media's approval in 2013 to acquire Astral Media, a condition was placed in which that it must divest itself of several television services and radio stations, including CHBM and CJOT, which were placed in a blind trust pending its eventual sales.
 CJOT would be sold Corus Radio in March 2013, while CHBM was sold to Stingray Radio in August 2013.
 Corus' acquisition of CJOT-FM was approved on January 31, 2014, while Stingray's acquisition of CHBM-FM was approved on March 19, 2014.
 Despite differing ownership, both stations continue to use the Boom FM name and logo.

 On August 25, 2014, Corus' CJSS-FM in Cornwall became the newest station in Ontario to be affiliated with the network.

 In 2017, Stingray Radio gained permission from Bell Media to begin using the Boom brand and its content in Alberta.
 In July 2017, several of Stingray's rural Alberta stations took on the Boom format.

 In May 2018, Boom 104.1 Saint-Jean-sur-Richelieu and Boom 106.5 Saint-Hyacinthe has changed to an adult contemporary format.

 On February 8, 2024, Bell announced a restructuring that included the sale of 45 of its 103 radio stations to seven buyers, subject to approval by the CRTC, including CFZZ and CFEI, which was to be sold to Arsenal Media.
 On March 11, 2025 the CRTC approved the sale to Arsenal Media.

-On April 22, 2025, all of the French Boom Affiliates have disbanded with boom to affiliate with the O network by Arsenal media, this means that the Original Boom Affiliates are gone and now the English Boom Affiliates are whats left of Boom FM.
+On April 22, 2025, all of the French Boom affiliates have disbanded to affiliate with the O network by Arsenal Media, this means that the original Boom affiliates are gone and the English Boom affiliates are what is left of Boom FM.